download

 "The only thing we can do is try to put on a good show".

 There will be a minute of silence before the Grand Prix.
-Formula 1 thus elaborates the mourning of the London attacks: a thought for the victims and a great desire for normality.
-At Silverstone the sporting program is respected.
-Backpacks and bags are checked at the entrance to the racetrack, two hobbies go around discreetly in the paddock.
-There is no siege atmosphere and the single-seaters hit the track punctually at 11:00 am for free practice.
+Formula 1 thus elaborates on the mourning of the London attacks: a thought for the victims and a great desire for normality.
+At Silverstone, the sporting program is respected.
+Backpacks and bags are checked at the entrance to the racetrack.
+It does not feel like being under siege and the single-seaters hit the track punctually at 11:00 a.m. for free practice.
 According to predictions, the McLarens fly and the Renaults defend themselves.
-For the Ferraris it was a Friday as gray as the sky, with Michael Schumacher eleventh and Barrichello fifteenth.
-By thinning out the rankings of the various test drivers, the Maranello team still remains far behind.
+For the Ferraris, it was a Friday as grey as the sky, with Michael Schumacher eleventh and Barrichello fifteenth.
+By thinning out the rankings of the various test drivers, the Maranello team remains still far behind.
 Michael Schumacher dares:

 "At Magny-Cours we were optimistic and then it went badly, maybe here it will be the opposite".